grannycart/grannycart.github.io/dopecentury/possible-future-entries.md

     * Sonic Titan II: One huge sound travels across the landscape to do battle with a second that comes to meet it.
         * They need to have distinctive sounds, distinctive weapons.
         * People running around on the ground, kaiju style
+        * a dude shits his pants (from fear, or the sound, or both)
+* something about a machine that runs on for hours with unconscious people aboard before crashing
+    * Based on the golfer Payne Steward Learjet crash: https://en.wikipedia.org/wiki/1999_South_Dakota_Learjet_crash
 * a paleolithic father and daughter walk barefoot across a muddy landscape full of mammoths, sloths, and saber-toothed monster.
 They are starving and heard that a group nearby had secured a large pile of meat.
     * possibly good for the phonetics experiment
         * make a list of phonetic elements that can be used, derived from dopecentury X